slalom-consulting-ltd/terraform-guidelines/README.md

 - Tag the successful outcomes.
 - Destroy created resources

-Consider using Checkov and/or the Open Policy Agent.
+Use Checkov, Consider using the Open Policy Agent.

 ## Tagging